Emmanuel-Abreu/emmanuel-abreu/README.md

 ### Hi there 👋.
 I'm Emmanuel, a software developer.
-My mission is to help create software that enhances other people's lives.
+My mission is to create software that enhances other people's lives.

 ### Projects that I'm currently working on:
 - password-manager